-Little Falls Swimming and Tennis Club 2022 Rules and Regulations
+Little Falls Swimming and Tennis Club Rules and Regulations

-The Board reminds Club members and their guests that access to the club grounds is not permitted through private properties which abut the Club grounds to the south.
+- Access to the club grounds is not permitted through private properties which abut the Club grounds to the south.
 Access to the Club is via the vehicular/pedestrian bridge from Little Falls Drive, the pedestrian bridge from Glen Cove or along the alleyway from Greenway Drive only.

-After hours, the Club is closed and may not be used or accessed by anyone including members.
+- After hours, the Club is closed and may not be used or accessed by anyone including members.
 The Club is monitored by video surveillance, staff, and the police.
 Trespassers will be prosecuted.
 In addition to criminal penalties that may apply, any member (including the member’s family, caregivers and/or guests) caught entering or attempting to enter the pool enclosure or tennis courts outside of the noted Hours of Operation may, at the Board’s sole discretion, temporarily or permanently lose membership privileges.

 Daily Guest Passes

 - You may use Daily Guest Passes (valid all days) for daily and intermittent houseguests.
 You are encouraged to purchase Daily Guest Passes online in advance so they are available on your account when your family brings visitors.

 - Purchases made at the pool for Daily Guest Passes will be “on your account” so the guards will no longer collect payments.

 - Full Season Guests (FSG) may not purchase Daily Guest Passes.

 - End of Season Guests (ESG) may not purchase Daily Guest Passes.

 - Guest Passes are not required for children under the age of 3.